IP & Brexit - UK & European patent law and practice

 In respect of existing SPCs, although the position is unclear at present, we anticipate that appropriate UK legislation will be implemented to ensure that UK SPCs pending or granted under existing EU legislation will continue to have effect in the UK after the UK leaves the EU.

 Will D Young & Co be able to continue representing clients in relation to SPCs?

 Yes we will.
 SPCs will remain valid and enforceable in the UK, and new SPCs can be obtained, until Brexit takes effect.
-Moreover, Brexit should have no effect on the existing SPC system in other EU countries, therefore our advice is to continue filing in the usual way for SPC protection in the UK and in other EU countries.
+Moreover, Brexit should have no effect on the existing SPC system in other EU countries.
+Therefore our advice is to continue filing in the usual way for SPC protection in the UK and in other EU countries.

 Will UK SPCs continue to be available after the UK leaves the EU?

-However, the purpose of SPCs (to compensate the patent holder for the patent term lost caused by the need to obtain regulatory approval), and their value to the pharmaceutical and plant protection industries, remains unchanged by the UK leaving the EU.
+However, the purpose of SPCs (to compensate the patent holder for the patent term loss caused by the need to obtain regulatory approval), and their value to the pharmaceutical and plant protection industries, remains unchanged by the UK leaving the EU.

-A number of non-EU countries, such as Switzerland, already allow SPCs based on their national law, under provisions that essentially parallel those of the EU Regulations.
-Accordingly, the UK Government is likely to follow a similar model and enact new legislation to allow for UK national SPCs under provisions similar to those currently provided under the EU SPC Regulations.
+A number of non-EU countries, such as Switzerland, already allow SPCs based on their national law, under provisions that essentially parallel those of the EU regulations.
+Accordingly, the UK Government is likely to follow a similar model and enact new legislation to allow for UK national SPCs under provisions similar to those currently provided under the EU SPC regulations.